hashicorp/design-system/website/docs/components/link/inline/partials/guidelines/guidelines.md

 ## Usage in Figma

-The Inline Link is only published as a component in Ember, there is no corresponding component in Figma.
-To achieve the same results, apply **text** and **color** styles from the [Foundations library](https://www.figma.com/file/oQsMzMMnynfPWpMEt91OpH/HDS-Product---Foundations?type=design&node-id=2130%3A2&t=6XBReWOxMRTiW1Iv-1) to your text.
+The Inline Link is only published as a component in Ember, there is no corresponding Figma component.
+To achieve the same results:

-The Ember component inherits the styles of the text around it.
-Depending on the surrounding text, the link style in Figma may need to be overridden to ensure that the link and body text are the same.

-- Text styles can be found under text styles `Body` or `Code`.
-- Color styles:
-    - `Components / Link inline / Foreground / Primary`
-    - `Components / Link inline / Foreground / Secondary`
+1. Apply a **text** and **color** style to a block of text from the [Foundations library](https://www.figma.com/file/oQsMzMMnynfPWpMEt91OpH/HDS-Product---Foundations?type=design&node-id=2130%3A2&t=6XBReWOxMRTiW1Iv-1) under **Text styles** > `Body` or `Code`.
+2. Select the word or phrase that is intended to be a link and apply either the `Primary` or `Secondary` color from `Components / Link inline / Foreground`.
+3. Change the text decoration of the intended link to "Underline".

 ## Color